opensearch-project/documentation-website/_search-plugins/sql/ppl/functions.md

 :--- | :--- |:--- | :---
 10844.0 | 1404172800000 | 0.0 | 0.0

-*Example 2*: Detecting events in New York City from taxi ridership data with non-time-series data
+**Example 2: Detecting events in New York City from taxi ridership data with non-time-series data**

 PPL query: